HectorPulido/Imitation-learning-in-unity/README.md

 # IMITATION LEARNING IN UNITY
-<b>This is a implementation of [Vectorized neural network](https://github.com/HectorPulido/Vectorized-multilayer-neural-network) </b>in unity, an open source project that uses neural networks and backpropagation in C#, and train it via stochastic gradient descend using as examples a human meditions  <br/>
+What if we record all the information in a game, and we record the player actions, then we train a neural network with that data?
+Thats what this is! <b>This is a implementation of [Vectorized neural network](https://github.com/HectorPulido/Vectorized-multilayer-neural-network) </b>in unity, an open source project that uses neural networks and backpropagation in C#, and train it via stochastic gradient descend using as examples human meditions  <br/>

 ### This project is still under development and is highly experimental